cortexrd/Knack-Toolkit-Library/README.md

 # Advanced Features

 These features are considered "advanced" in the sense that they require additional setup.
-Also, some of them can provide communication between various parts of your app, thus leveraging quite powerful administration features.
+Some of them provide communication methods between various parts of your app, thus leveraging quite powerful administration features.

 Namely:

 1.  iFrameWnd
-    1. Heartbeat Monitoring
+2. Heartbeat Monitoring
-    2. User Preferences
+3. User Preferences
-    3. Account Logging
+4. Account Logging
-    4. Remote SW Updates (the page and view setup will come soon)
+5. Remote SW Updates (the page and view setup will come soon)
-    5. Public Filters
-2. Bulk Operations
-    1. Edit
-    2. Delete
-3. User and Public Filters automatic Upload and Download (save/restore)
+6. User and Public Filters automatic Upload and Download

 ## Setup